MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 After meeting with your customers, you often send an email with a summary of your interaction, relevant action items or next steps, and a follow-up date.
 Manually creating a meeting summary and compiling all the notes and action items taken during the meeting takes some amount of time and often gets missed.

-With Sales app, you can quickly draft an email from the meeting recap in Teams.
+With the Sales app, you can quickly draft an email from the meeting recap in Teams.
 The email includes a summary of the meeting, action items, and follow-up tasks.

 To create a post-meeting summary email: